Speaking truth to power: Examples

 Ex-GCHQ employee Katharine Gun was charged under the UK Official Secrets Act 1989 with leaking a request by the United States for compromising intelligence on United Nations delegates prior to the Iraq invasion of 2003.
-Together with Daniel Ellsberg, Coleen Rowley and Sibel Edmonds, Gun set up the Truth-Telling Coalition.
-In her own words, this was "a group of 'whistle-blowers' from several countries set up to offer support and advice to people like [herself]."
-This support group encourages those who are aware of unethical information to 'tell truth to power' and expose the truth to the public.
+Together with Daniel Ellsberg, Coleen Rowley and Sibel Edmonds, she set up the Truth-telling Coalition to encourage more of their former colleagues to 'tell truth to power'.